How to Become the Most Successful with the Least Investment? MVP will Give the CueReading Time: 4 minutes

 What does the MVP mean?

 This term was coined by Frank Robinson, the CEO of SyncDev Inc., company focused on developing new products, markets and businesses through a lean product development process, and popularized by entrepreneurs Steve Blank and Eric Ries.
 It is a basic and stripped-down version of a product with the minimum features to satisfy early adopters and get the market validation.
-The MVP allows owners to get meaningful feedback from users, understand what they really need, and do not create what they are not interested in.
+The MVP allows owners to get meaningful feedback from users, understand what they really need, and what necessary features they should implement in the future.
+For instance, over time you can boost the security of your application with our VPN Unlimited SDK.

 “The minimum viable product is that version of a new product a team uses to collect the maximum amount of validated learning about customers with the least effort.” – Eric Ries